vplesko/OrbLang/docs/references/reference_orb_attrof.md

 > Each non-type attribute has a name and a value.
 The name must not be the identifier `type`.
 Node attributes may not share names.
 If the value is not specified, it is implicitly `true`.

-> Atrtibute values must be evaluated, and of a non-owning type.
+> Attribute values must be evaluated, and of a non-owning type.

 > Node attributes are preserved in invocation arguments, `raw` elements, and evaluated ref values.